-2.5 Condition of Vehicle
+2.7.
+Condition of Vehicle

 Notwithstanding their age, vintage vehicles shall be kept in a condition that reflects the manufacturer's intentions and respects the spirit of the concession namely, the preservation of genuine vintage vehicles.
 Applications for vehicles that are dirty and not kept in a good state or condition similar to period will not be certified.
+Moreover, vehicles already certified as vintage found to be in substandard condition will have their vintage status revoked.